 If you have any other payees (also known as arm’s length employees) they must be reported on or before each payday.

-Single Touch Payroll reporting for closely held payees
+Single Touch Payroll reporting

 A closely held payee is an individual directly related to the entity from which they receive payments.